communityinclusion/communityinclusion.org/src/pages/about/fellowships/index.md

 <p class="card-text">
 We are seeking two postdoctoral fellows for the <a href="/projects/arrt">ICI's Advanced Rehabilitation Research Training Program</a>, launching in Spring 2026. </p>
 <p class="card-text">There is a critical need for better representation and capacity in the intellectual and developmental disability (IDD) research workforce and field.
 The ARRT program offers advanced, multidisciplinary training in IDD employment research.  </p>
-<p class="card-text">The ARRT is a partnership between the ICI, the School for Global Inclusion and Social Development, and the National Association of State Directors of Developmental Disabilities Services.</p>
+<p class="card-text">The ARRT is a partnership between the ICI, SGISD, and the National Association of State Directors of Developmental Disabilities Services.</p>
 </p>
 	</div>
 </div>